collapsed-stacks/startups/questions/8016/llc-how-to-pay-yourself-as-a-single-owner-taxes.md

 - posted by: [Luke Gedeon](https://stackexchange.com/users/1119600/luke-gedeon) on 2015-12-06
 - score: 3

-<p>LLC provides some protection of your personal assets from the liabilities of the company.
-From the IRS perspective, though, all company income is yours immediately no matter what account it may be in, and all expenses are personally yours as well.</p>
+LLC provides some protection of your personal assets from the liabilities of the company.
+From the IRS perspective, though, all company income is yours immediately no matter what account it may be in, and all expenses are personally yours as well.

-<p>In other words, the limited liability company provides limited protection from creditors, customers, contractors and other organizations, but nothing... absolutely... nothing... protects you from the IRS.</p>
+In other words, the limited liability company provides limited protection from creditors, customers, contractors and other organizations, but nothing... absolutely... nothing... protects you from the IRS.

-<p>For tax purposes you will report your income and expenses on a Schedule C just as if there was no LLC.</p>
+For tax purposes you will report your income and expenses on a Schedule C just as if there was no LLC.

-<p>The only difference would be if you had a partner, but it sounds like you are a single member LLC.
-I can update the answer if that is not the case.</p>
+The only difference would be if you had a partner, but it sounds like you are a single member LLC.
+I can update the answer if that is not the case.

 ## Answer 8019